reflex-dev/reflex-web/blog/2024-10-8-self-hosting-reflex-with-docker.md

 ]
 ---

-Reflex offers a powerful way to build reactive web apps in pure Python, but deploying these apps can be challenging.
-Enter Docker: a game-changer for self-hosting.
+Reflex offers a powerful way to build reactive web apps in pure Python, complete with one-line deployment for easy hosting.
+But for those who prefer self-hosting, enter Docker: a game-changer for self-hosting.
 In this post, we'll explore how to leverage Docker's containerization to simplify the deployment of Reflex applications.
 Whether you're a seasoned developer or new to these technologies, you'll learn how to take your Reflex apps from development to production.

 ## Setup